pohlondrej/free-genai-bootcamp-2025/genai-architecting/Readme.md

 ## Functional Requirements
 University wants to create a portal that allows students and researchers to share AI projects.

+There should be an "AI Project Marketplace", which allows all members of the university to create, use, fork or publish various AI projects.

 Due to lack of existing IT infrastructure, variable budget and rapid development of AI-acceleration hardware, cloud-hosted solution has been proposed.

 The university has about 10K students and researchers, but only 1000 would require access to this system.
 A budget of $50/year per person has been allocated.